 Dialectical Behavior Therapy (DBT)

+In exposure therapy, the child or adolescent is challenged with gradual exposures to something that makes them uncomfortable.
 Then, they are positively reinforced for meeting those challenges.
 Next, their challenges are gradually increased as they habituate and desensitize to their anxiety, so it doesn’t feel as uncomfortable.
-This process can help them function more effectively at home, school, and in community settings.
-Operant conditioning and exposure therapy are well researched but cannot guarantee success or an absence of symptoms.
+This process can help them function more effectively at home, school, and in community settings, and is commonly used to treat phobias and other forms of anxiety.

 When the therapist and child are working together, the therapist will self-disclose minimally.
 They won’t impose their values on your child, and they won’t judge yours or your child’s values.
 Therapists also don’t give advice.
 They can offer pros or cons to situations and help the child come to their own decisions.
 If the therapist gives advice, there’s liability involved.
 If the therapist offers pros or cons, this is legal and it allows the child to take more ownership of their treatment, and create tools to make better choices in the future.